medical-genomics-group/JODIE/README.md

 # JODIE: Joint mOdel for Direct and Indirect Effects
-JODIE is a joint Bayesian method (Gibbs sampler) that is able to (i) estimate the unique contribution of different genetic components (here: direct, indirect parental and parent-of-origin genetic effects) to phenotypic variation; (ii) determine the covariances between the different effects; and (iii) find shared and distinct associations between the different genetic components, while allowing for sparsity and correlations within the genomic data.
+JODIE is a joint Bayesian method (Gibbs sampler) that, for a single outcome, is able to (i) estimate the unique contribution of different genetic components (here: direct, indirect parental and parent-of-origin genetic effects) to phenotypic variation; (ii) determine the covariances between the different effects; and (iii) find shared and distinct associations between the different genetic components, while allowing for sparsity and correlations within the genomic data.
 Additionally, code to perform a multiple one-marker-at-a-time genome-wide association study (family GWAS, fGWAS) to jointly estimate the regression coefficients for the allelic variation in the child, mother, father, and of parent-of-origin assignment is provided.

 The code is written in python using MPI, and was tested with python/3.11.1 with openmpi/4.1.4 and python/3.12 with openmpi/4.1.6, run on a high performance computing cluster using slurm.
 Information about which input parameters a program requires and how to run it is also given in the first few lines of each program.
 The data preparation step of the code is based on phased and imputed child-mother-father trio data in vcf format from the pipeline described in _R.
 Hofmeister et.al.
 Nature Communications 13 (1), 6668_.